Banner Health

 • Were born to a mother who had a hepatitis C infection.

-According to the Centers for Disease Control and Prevention (CDC), everyone 18 or older should be screened at least once for hepatitis C.
+The Centers for Disease Control and Prevention (CDC) recommends that all adults age 18 and older get screened for hepatitis C at least once

 If you have symptoms of hepatitis or you’re at risk for the disease, your doctor or health care provider may recommend different tests.
 If you do have hepatitis, your provider can figure out what type, how severe it is, and what treatment plan should work best for you.